The History of Wellesley Service League

 By 1929, the League was providing service through the Convalescent Home, including the provision of remedial reading services, and supporting the cost of an Occupational Therapist at the Convalescent Home.
 The League also paid a physician's salary at the Eye Clinic until 1945, when the Eye Clinic was transferred to the Newton Wellesley Hospital.

 During the 1930s, the League began providing Thanksgiving and Christmas baskets to families in need, running a camp for tubercular children, and sponsoring the Edna Currier Noyes parties for disadvantaged children.
-These parties were the roots of the annual Giving Tree currently held in November of each year.
 In the early years of World War II, the League created a standing Red Cross Committee to serve at the Bloodmobiles.
-Red Cross blood drives are still an important service where the League provides assistance today.
 Then in 1947, services were expanded to include Newton-Wellesley Hospital, including ward work, clerical and newspaper services, and preparation of provisions for the Central Supply Room.
-Support also coninued at the NHW Thrift Shop until the 2020 pandemic forced its closure.

 By 1980 we began to help staff the Meals-On-Wheels program for the seniors.
 Later, a new project was initiated with the Wellesley High School Planning and Placement Center, helping students to find information on colleges and job opportunities.
 In 1988, our work expanded to a new project assisting with book mending and circulation at the Wellesley Free Library, and today we provide shelving services there.
 Our services continued to expand in the 1990s with seasonal clothing drives, work with the Food Pantry, and Senior services.
-In conjunction with the Wellesley Friendly Aid Association, we run a weekly luncheon program and provide transportation for the Friendship Circle Ladies and a monthly Men’s Group speaker seminar for the seniors in our community.
+In conjunction with the Wellesley Friendly Aid, we currrently provide lunch and transportation for the weekly Friendship Circle program for senior women.
+We also run a monthly Men’s Group speaker seminar for the senior men in our community.

 We also encourage and reward our Wellesley youth for their commitment to Service.
-Our annual Centennial Youth Service Award is given to students graduating from Wellesley High School or are seniors in high school and residents of Wellesley who have demonstrated a unique dedication and selflessness in a volunteer capacity.
-Each recipient receives a $1,500 award and their name engraved on a permanent plaque that is displayed on the wall in the Wellesley Community Center.
-Click here for more information/application on the Centennial Youth Service Award.
-This link will take you to a listing of the distinguished listing of past Centennial Award Recipients
+Our annual Centennial Youth Service Award is given to a student who is graduating from Wellesley High School, or is a Wellesley resident graduating from another high school, and has demostrated outstanding service as a volunteer.
+This link will take you to more information and the 2025 application for the Centennial Youth Service Award.
+This link will take you to a list of the distinguished recipients of past Centennial Youth Service Awards.

-During the summer of 2012, the League moved its permanent headquarters to the Wellesley Friendly Aid Association building within the same campus at 219 Washington Street.
+During the summer of 2012, the League moved its headquarters to the Wellesley Friendly Aid Association building at 219 Washington Street.

-On average we provide more than 5000 hours of service from September to June through the dedication and hard work of our 75-80 members.
-The growth in our reach of service has been consistent with the Founders' original charter to provide volunteer services to cultural, education and other charitable organizations which serve the Town of Wellesley.
+Wellesley Service League provides approximately 5,000 hours of service each year through the dedication and hard work of our members.
+The growth in our reach of service has been consistent with the founders' original charter to provide volunteer service to cultural, educational and other charitable organizations that serve the interest of the residents of the Town of Wellesley and surrounding communities.
 We are proud of our ongoing contribution to the local community and are committed to adapting to its ever-changing needs in the future.
-View our list of Past Presidents
+Click here to view our list of Past Presidents

 WELLESLEY SERVICE LEAGUE